Eniii68/Template-HsH/README.md

   <dt><code>HsH-standalone</code></dt>
   <dd>
-    A helper class based on the normal `standalone` class.
+    A helper class based on the normal <code>standalone</code> class.
 It is designed only for creating images as separate documents to keep things organized and compiler times low.
 It is useful for creating graphs, circuit diagrams or other kind of complex sub documents.
   </dd>